Southland Museum and Art Gallery: Closure

 On 9 April 2018, the Invercargill City Council announced that the Southland Museum and Art Gallery building would close indefinitely to the public by the end of the week due to it being an earthquake risk.
 The Invercargill City Council claimed it had "critical structural weakness" that made it unsafe for large groups of visitors, being at less than 34% of the earthquake structural standard for new buildings.
 This followed the Invercargill water tower closing in 2012 and the Invercargill Public Art Gallery at Anderson House closing in 2014 for similar reasons.

 The staff of 41 was reduced to 10: four curators and six working on collections.
 The museum plans to open a new exhibition space in central Invercargill in 2019, in collaboration with the Invercargill Public Art Gallery on the ground floor of the former bank building on the corner of Don and Kelvin streets.
 The Council had budgeted $200,000 a year for four years to maintain a temporary facility.
 As of July 2019, the large collection items have been removed from the upper floors of the museum, and the collection is being prepared for relocation to a storage facility as yet unknown.

-Planning is in process for a redeveloped museum building to reopen in 2023.
+Planning is in process for a redeveloped museum building to reopen.
+In the meantime, a temporary space, a collaboration between the Southland Museum and Art Gallery and the Invercargill Public Art Gallery (Anderson House), was opened to exhibit parts of their collections and hold events and exhibitions.
+This space, called Te Waka Tuia Art + Museum, is on Kelvin Place, and opened in 2020.

+Demolition of the building began in May 2024, but was temporarily paused after the discovery of four baby tuatara living in the former enclosure, having likely been missed as eggs when the tuatara were relocated in February 2023.